az-devv/az-devv/README.md

 ## 👇 &nbsp;Current project

-I'm currently working on [Advertising+](https://discord.com/invite/kKTA6Cez3U), a Discord server where I am working on automated advertising to help you grow your server.
+I'm currently working on [Advertising+](https://discord.com/invite/kKTA6Cez3U), an automated advertising Discord server made with the goal to help you grow your server.

 &nbsp;